Jack Dempsey: Jack Dempsey vs. Georges Carpentier

 The last successful title defense for Dempsey was in September 1923 at New York City's Polo Grounds in Dempsey vs. Firpo.
 Attendance was 85,000, with another 20,000 trying to get inside the arena.
 Firpo was knocked down repeatedly by Dempsey, yet continued to battle back, even knocking Dempsey down twice.
 On the second occasion he was floored, Dempsey flew head-first through the ring ropes, landing on a ringside reporter's typewriter.
 At this point he was out of the ring for approximately 14 seconds, less than the 20 second rule for out-of-ring knockouts.
-Nevertheless, he was helped back into the ring by the writers at ringside.
-Ultimately, Dempsey beat Argentine contender Luis Ángel Firpo with a second-round KO.
+He was helped back into the ring by the writers at ringside.
+Ultimately, Dempsey beat Argentinian contender Luis Ángel Firpo with a second-round KO.
 The fight was transmitted live by radio to Buenos Aires.

 Dempsey's heavyweight title-defending fights, exhibition fights, movies, and endorsements, made Dempsey one of the richest athletes in the world, putting him on the cover of Time.